seedOnTheForestFloor/Report-WHG-To-Authorities/README.md

     Jeffrey Wilcke
     Fabian Vogelsteller
     Alex Van De Sande

+[Text of your petition.]
+Thank you for your consideration, of this petition.
+Sincerely,
+[Your name/s]

+[Attachments, if any, e.g., map, photo, etc.]

+cc: SEC dist

 ````

 If you agree and feel this warrants at the very least a possible criminal investigation, you should report it.